lavender-cherimoya/Peer-graded-Assignment-Prediction-Assignment-Writeup/PredictionAssignment.md

 ## Balanced Accuracy      0.9820   0.9653   0.9714   0.9606   0.9755
 ```

 The next type of model that will be trained is a Random Forest.
 Random Forests are composed of several Decision Trees aligned in parallel.
 Here, the number of cross-validation is only 3.
-I chose a lower cross-validation number because of the increased time needed to train a Random Forest compared to a Decision Tree alone. as for the grid-search, it is performed over the `mtry` parameter.
-The best fitted motel is saved in an rds file to avoid to having to train the model again.
+I chose a lower cross-validation number because of the increased time needed to train a Random Forest compared to a Decision Tree alone.
+As for the grid-search, it is performed over the `mtry` parameter.
+The best fitted model is saved in a `rds` file to avoid having to train the model again.
 Predictions are again performed on the test set, for which we get an accuracy of 99.85%.

 ```r